coreos/tectonic-forum/README.md

 We might ask for further information to locate a bug.
 A duplicated bug report will be closed.

-### Using Progress File for Troubleshooting
+#### Tectonic Installer Progress file

-Tectonic installer captures the configuration information and logs up to your point of progress.
-You can download that data in a file from one of the Tectonic installer pages.
-Click the *Save progress* button given at the top right corner on the installer page to do so.
-The file, named `tectonic-progress`, is downloaded to the default download location of your browser.
-Include this file in your bug report.
-It is a troubleshooting tool that would help us determine the scenarios in which you had trouble setting up the cluster.
+Click the *Save progress* button at the top right corner of any Installer screen to download a snapshot of install configuration and progress.
+A JSON-formatted file named `tectonic-progress` will be written beneath the browser's default download path.
+Including the Progress File from a failed installation can assist troubleshooting.

-Before attaching the progress file to the bug report, ensure that the following sensitive information is removed:
+Before sending a Progress file, ensure that the potentially sensitive values of the following keys are removed or obscured from the Progress File:

 * AWS access key (`awsAccessKeyId`)